I’m Yael Ben-David and I’m all about content design.

 Once upon a time, I left my family home outside Washington D.C. to study in London, Tel Aviv, Russia, Pennsylvania, and New York.
 Bachelor’s degree in hand, I moved to Jerusalem, alone, at the age of 22.
 It seemed like a good idea at the time.

-Unenchanted with journalism, I checked out neurobiology, but an Masters degree and PhD later, discovered that wasn’t my thing either.
+Unenchanted with journalism, I checked out neurobiology, but a Masters degree and PhD later, discovered that wasn’t my thing either.
 So I married, had 3 kids, and landed my first job as a UX writer.

 I was in love: reading and listening to all things UX writing.
 Blogging, tweeting, attending and then speaking at meetups and conferences.
 Teaching a masterclass with O’Reilly; giving courses at colleges; and mentoring juniors along the way.